JB-26/JB-26/README.md

 I enjoy writing Python programs 👨‍💻

 # What I'm working on...
-I'm currently taking a course on web development and brushing up on my JS knowledge! 📖
+I'm currently improving my Data Analysis/Data Science skills

 # What I'm currently learning...
-I'm currently learning more about JS!
-And the various runtime environments such as Node.
+I'm currently learning a bit about PyTorch 🔥

 Want to see my resume and work?
 Check out my [website](https://joshblewitt.dev/), which also has a way to contact me